Judge tells Whitmer kidnap suspect he's asking for too much information

 - Gretchen Whitmer49th governor of Michigan

-With just over a month to go until the scheduled trial date, a suspect in the alleged Gov. Gretchen Whitmer kidnapping plot wants to review text messages and phone calls made in jail by the government's locked-up witnesses.
+With just over a month to go until trial, a suspect in the alleged Gov. Gretchen Whitmer kidnapping plot wants to review text messages and phone calls made in jail by the government's locked-up witnesses.

 But a judge told him no.